Expert Guide to Business Structuring in Belarus

 Business Situation Review

-We prepare all necessary documents for the creation and state registration of new legal entities, as well as draft contracts for company transfers, pre-agreements, and internal reorganizations.
+We prepare all documents for the creation and state registration of new legal entities, draft reorganisation documents, share transfer agreements, and preliminary contracts.

 Partner Relations Structuring

-We formalize business relationships between partners by clearly outlining decision-making procedures, profit distribution, and exit strategies to prevent conflicts and ensure long-term cooperation.
+We formalise business relationships between partners — covering decision-making procedures, profit distribution, and exit mechanisms.

 Minority Shareholder Protection